syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Disable Column

-The column can be disabled by setting the `GridColumnBase.AllowFocus` property.
-Therefore, that column can’t be selected or edited.
+A column can be disabled by setting the `GridColumnBase.AllowFocus` property.
+Therefore, that column cannot be selected or edited.

 ## GridTextColumn